Mali: Explosion at military camp kills dozens

 The forces are expected to take part in mixed patrols as part of the deal.

-"I believe this attack is clearly an unacceptable attempt against the ongoing efforts in Mali to stabilize the country and a direct effort to undermine the peace agreement," Delattre said.
+"I believe this attack is clearly an unacceptable attempt against the ongoing efforts in Mali to stabilize the country and a direct effort to undermine the peace agreement," said Francois Delattre, France's ambassador to the United Nations.
+France is the former colonial power in the area.

 Mali has struggled with instability and Islamist extremists for years.